The Compliance Team is the name for that part of HMRC responsible for ensuring that the correct amounts of tax are being paid, or claimed.

 What Does a Compliance Check Entail?

-HMRC’s compliance team may visit your home, place of work, or the office of your tax adviser, or summon you to a face to face meeting.
+HMRC’s compliance checks mean a team may visit your home, place of work, or the office of your tax adviser, or summon you to a face to face meeting.
 After this check you will be informed by mail as to their findings, and whether any penalty is to be charged.
 It is within your rights to appeal if you feel these findings are unfair.